Automattic/babble/readme.md

 ![Add the translation on the translation editor](screenshot-3.png "Add the translation on the translation editor")
 _Add the translation on the translation editor_

+## Contributing and Testing ##

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing.

+Please see [the tests readme](tests/README.md) for information on running the unit test suite.

 ## Changelog

 ### 1.5